U8NWXD/oppia-wiki/How-to-access-Oppia-webpages.md

 The collection player page allows users to explore collections in Oppia.

-1. Log in as a super-admin.
+1. Log in as a super-admin and assign yourself the "collection editor" role.

-2. Change role to "collection editor."

-3. Go to the admin activities tab and reload the collection "welcome_to_collections.yaml"
+2. Go to the admin activities tab and reload the collection "welcome_to_collections.yaml"

    ![Reload Collections](images/Webpage-Guide/reloadCollections.png)

-4. Navigate back to the community library page and type in the search bar "collections."
+3. Navigate back to the community library page and type in the search bar "collections."

-5. Click on the card titled "Introduction to collections in Oppia."
+4. Click on the card titled "Introduction to collections in Oppia."

 ## Exploration pages